-Unlike some other investment and savings plans, the post office monthly income scheme does not offer any tax benefits.
-However, most people do not count this as a demerit because of its various other merits.
-Explore tax-saving plans by Canara HSBC Life Insurance.
+Unlike some other saving scheme, the post office monthly income scheme does not offer any tax benefits.
+However, most people do not consider this as a demerit because of its various other merits.
+If you need to buy a savings plan with tax benefits, you can browse through life insurance plans offered by Canara HSBC Life Insurance.

 8. Joint Account Facility

-You can open your Post Office Monthly Income Scheme account as a joint account with up to 3 people.
+You can open a Post Office Monthly Income Scheme account as a joint account with up to 3 people.

 You can open an account for a minor on their behalf as their legal guardian.
-A child over the age of ten can also apply for one in their name.
+A child over the age of 10 years can also apply for one in their name.